Dylan & the Dead

-Dylan & the Dead is a collaborative live album by American singer-songwriter Bob Dylan and the Grateful Dead, released on February 6, 1989, by Columbia Records.
+Dylan & the Dead is a collaborative live album by the American singer-songwriter Bob Dylan and the American rock band the Grateful Dead, released on February 6, 1989, by Columbia Records.
 The album consists of seven songs written and sung by Dylan, with the Grateful Dead providing accompaniment.
 The album was produced by Jerry Garcia and John Cutler.

 Dylan & the Dead was recorded during a successful stadium tour known as the Bob Dylan and the Grateful Dead 1987 Tour, featuring the two artists performing separately and together.
 Songs from two of the Grateful Dead's performances from the tour are documented on the album and video View from the Vault, Volume Four, and one of the tour-rehearsal songs is on the album Postcards of the Hanging.

 Though ultimately poorly received, the album initially sold well, reaching on the Billboard charts in the U.S., in the UK, and earning a Gold certification in the U.S.

 In 1992, a bootleg of the first concert of the tour was released under the title "Orbiting Uvula".
 It includes the first live performance of "Queen Jane Approximately", the first live performance of "John Brown" since 1963, and the first live performance of "Chimes of Freedom" since 1964.